Cedric Frolick: State Capture

 During South Africa's commission of inquiry into State Capture in 2019, Frolick was named by Angelo Agrizzi as having received money to influence MPs favourably for the company Bosasa.
 Agrizzi testified that he repeatedly paid Frolick in cash directly and through Frolick's brother.
 The final report of the Inquiry published in 2022 found that Frolick's version was 'self-serving' and recommended a further investigation into his conduct.
 In 2023 Parliament's ethics committee cleared Frolick of the allegations but did not provide any reasons and the process was not made public.

 National sports involvement

-From 1996-1999, he served as the Eastern Province High Schools Cricket Chairperson and from 1998 until 1999 served on the United Schools Sports Association of South Africa Cricket Committee responsible for U/15 Cricket and the annual PG Bison Week.
+From 1996 to 1999, he served as the Eastern Province High Schools Cricket Chairperson and from 1998 until 1999 served on the United Schools Sports Association of South Africa Cricket Committee responsible for U/15 Cricket and the annual PG Bison Week.

 He was instrumental in securing the International Rugby Board Sevens in Nelson Mandela Bay, resulting in the city beating Cape Town who was the favourite since the start.